Williamg24/BallonsTD/README.md

 - ### 5/26
   - Maya Mori: Created Level1 class which uses an image for the map and it has an separate path function.
   - William Guo: Started inserting images for different bloons based on it's type, can be displayed on map, working of switching between images.
+- ### 5/27
+  - Maya Mori: Worked on improving Bloon constructor, its animation and difficulty of Level 1.
 - ### 5/29
   - William Guo: Worked on displaying images for towers on map as well as buttons.
 Highlights which button is selected and changes text color to indicate whether           there's enough money to buy tower.
+  - Maya Mori: Start button can pause the game and bloons are stored in order they appear in on map.
 - ### 5/30
   - William Guo: Minor fixes for buttons and added more images for game display.
 Researching on image rotations and have towers face bloons when attacking.
-- ## 5/31
+- ### 5/31
   - William Guo: Started on tower upgrades by creating new class called Upgrades and having menu pop up only when tower icon selected.
+  - Maya Mori: Made some minor fixes including changing parameters to a function, updating player's health and a placeholder function.
+- ## 6/1
+ - Maya Mori: Wrote a function to detect if a point is on  the path for Level1.

 <!---
 05/20